Images help a lot in driving traffic to your blog or website.

 It’s further optimized your WordPress image.

-Always use image compression and resizing before uploading images for blog or websites.
+Always use image compression and resizing before uploading images to blog or websites.
 It reduces your bandwidth which directly impacts your hosting bills and search rankings.

 Use CDN for delivering your images at blazing fast performance.